ProtoFaze/chatbot/README.md

 - [ ] model training via unsloth

 # Acknowledgement
-Thanks for sharing these demos
+Thanks for sharing these demos and blogs
 using streamlit with ollama for prototyping
 [demo of streamlit with ollama](https://github.com/tonykipkemboi/ollama_streamlit_demos/blob/main/01_%F0%9F%92%AC_Chat.py)